The Garden of Words: Production

 The Garden of Words was directed by Makoto Shinkai, who also wrote the original story and screenplay.
 He was responsible for the storyboards, animation composite, key animation, and editing.
-According to Shinkai, his numerous roles in the production of his works is due to the small size of the company, and in this film, it allowed him to tailor many elements of the film to more accurately portray his ideas.
+According to Shinkai, his numerous roles in the production of his works are due to the small size of the company, and in this film, it allowed him to tailor many elements of the film to more accurately portray his ideas.

 The animated film was produced by Shinkai Creative, CoMix Wave Films, and the producer was Noritaka Kawaguchi.
 Kenichi Tsuchiya was the animation director and was responsible for character design, while Hiroshi Takiguchi was the art director.
 Planning for the film began in the spring of 2012 and was announced on December 24 of that year.
 The Japanese release was initially slated for the first half of 2013.
 Production took only six months, starting with location scouting by Shinkai around Shinjuku.
 Production officially started after he had created storyboards based on the photos he took.

 Shinkai was approached in early 2013 about adapting the material into a manga, which was then done by Midori Motohashi.
 In April, Shinkai stated that he was not contributing to the adaptation, leaving the work entirely to the manga artist.
 However, he did express interest in seeing the finished product.